robiningelbrecht/continuous-integration-example/README.md

 <h3>Running the test suite</h3>

-Let's take a closer look at all steps configured in this workflow.
+Let's take a closer look at all steps configured in this job.

 For the unit tests to be able to run, we need to install PHP (deuh).
 Later on we'll need Xdebug as well to check and ensure code coverage.